SouravAggarwal/Telebot-for-Restaurant-Reservation/README.md

 - Command:
     - /start
 - Queries:
-    - can I see your menu?
+    - can I see the menu?
     - can you reserve a table for me.
     - just want to know about your timings